Features Below Available To: ✅ Grow Plan ✅ Track Plan ❌ Free Plan

 Current Due - the total dollar amount that you'll be adding to the invoice for a Phase.

-If Adjustable Billing Rates have been assigned to users, and Hourly Services are being invoiced for this project, either a single dollar symbol or two overlapping dollar symbols will appear to display which rates are being utilized.
+If Adjustable Billing Rates are assigned to users and Hourly Services are included in the invoice, an icon will appear to indicate which rates are being applied—either a single dollar symbol or two overlapping dollar symbols.

-Despite the rate tables being shown in the tooltip, the rate being utilized for the invoice will be the rate that is applicable on the last date of the Services Through timeframe.
-This rate will then be used to calculate the "Amount" total for the line items seen on the Invoice Builder.
+Although the rate tables are displayed in the tooltip, the rate applied to the invoice is determined by the rate in effect on the final date of the Services Through period.
+This rate is then used to calculate the Amount total for the line items shown in the Invoice Builder.

-Note: If the "services through" timeframe is adjusted and the applicable hourly rate changes, the amount for the role-row will remain the same, while the hours are adjusted/recalculated.
+Note: If the Services Through timeframe is adjusted and the applicable hourly rate changes, the total amount for the role row will remain the same, and the hours will be automatically recalculated accordingly.

 Invoicing Fixed Fee Services

-The Fixed Fee Services tab allows you to edit the invoice amounts for your Fixed Phases comparing what you planned, vs logged and milestones completed.
+The Fixed Fee Services tab allows you to edit the invoice amounts for your Fixed Phases, compare what you planned vs. what you logged, and view milestones completed.

 Method 1: Invoice Using Unbilled

-The most common way to start is by referring to the Unbilled column, which is the value of the time that has been logged in timesheets but not yet billed.
-Hovering over the amount for a specific phase will show you how much time has been logged within the "Services Through" timeframe, and any time logged prior but not yet invoiced.
+The most common way to start is by referring to the Unbilled column, which represents the time logged on timesheets that has not yet been billed.
+Hovering over the amount for a specific phase shows how much time has been logged within the "Services Through" timeframe, and any time logged prior but not yet invoiced.

 Based on the example above, there is $27,410 of Unbilled time for Schematic Design.
 Typing this amount into Current Due will automatically update the Current Complete percentage for the phase budget.